OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

 :ref:`support functions <gs_suppfunc>` (though these are not always optimised).

-The question of whether to find the density matrix via diagonalisation or linear scaling is a complex question, depending on the system size, the accuracy required and the computational resources available.
+The question of whether to find the density matrix via diagonalisation or linear scaling is a complex one, depending on the system size, the accuracy required and the computational resources available.
 The simplest approach is to test diagonalisation before linear scaling.